CE-RISE-software/solution/README.md

 ---

-## What this repository contains

-- a VitePress-based static documentation site in `docs`
-- a branded theme layer aligned to the current CE-RISE visual language
-- placeholder documentation sections for future editorial and technical content
-- a GitHub Actions workflow for automatic deployment to GitHub Pages from the mirrored repository
-- a `CNAME` file prepared for `solution.ce-rise.eu`

 ## Deployment model

 The canonical repository remains on Codeberg.
 The GitHub repository is the mirror used to build and publish the static site through GitHub Pages.